neomura/atmega328p-cartridge/engine/engine/drivers/video/scanline/readme.md

 | --------------------------- | ------------------ | ------------------ |
 | VIDEO_SCANLINE_FLAG_PALETTE | Palette A is used. | Palette B is used. |

-The appropriate buffer/flags should be overwritten during GAME_LINE.
+The appropriate buffer/flags should be overwritten during game_row.

 | video_next_row | Write to buffer/flags |
 | -------------- | --------------------- |